 Contact us today and a representative will get back to you within 24 hours.

-*The use of our services and information on this website is acknowledgement that you understand and agree that COVID Legal USA is not a law firm or an attorney and is in no way forming an attorney-client relationship with you.
+**The use of our services and information on this website is acknowledgement that you understand and agree that COVID Legal USA is not a law firm or an attorney and is in no way forming an attorney-client relationship with you.
 You understand that you are representing yourself in a legal matter.
-COVID Legal USA is a paralegal and legal writing firm that assists pro se litigants with document preparation, navigational instructions through the complex U.S. legal system, and acts as your ally and comrade in this war on personal freedoms and liberty.
+COVID Legal USA is a paralegal, legal writing and technology firm that utilizes state-of-the-art databases and algorithms to assist pro se litigants with document preparation, navigational instructions through the complex U.S. legal system, and legal research.